May 04, 2015

 If you liked my tutorials, please subscribe to my YouTube channel - JTSGraph.

-Go to File>Open... command in the top menu or else just press Ctrl+O to open your image.
-The Open dialog appears, allowing you to navigate to the file and click on its name.
-Use the Navigation pane on the left to navigate to a location on your computer where you have your images.
-Click the image you want to open, then click the Open button.
+Go to File>Open...
+(Ctrl+O).
+Navigate to a location on your computer where you have your images.
+Click the image you want to open, then click Open.

 The Open dialog.